AviatrixSystems/Docs/HowTos/transit_solution_activemesh_spoke_snat_dnat_rfc1918.rst

    - make sure HA is deployed for both Aviatrix Transit Gateway and Spoke Gateway

-   - make sure on-prem router advertise only the Real IP with /32 of on-prem host not the whole Real CIDR or Virtual IP/CIDR
+   - make sure on-prem router advertises only the Real IP with /32 of on-prem host not the whole Real CIDR or Virtual IP/CIDR

    ::

-      Example: on-prem advertises 10.3.0.85/32 which is the Real IP of On-prem host
+      Example: on-prem router advertises 10.3.0.85/32 which is the Real IP of On-prem host

 Step 3.
 Perform Customize Spoke Advertised VPC CIDRs feature on Aviatrix Spoke gateway
 -------------------------